-“Delay, Deny and Deflect: How Facebook’s Leaders Fought Through Crisis” just appeared in the New York Times, but the “crisis” seems imaginary: is there an actual crisis, outside the media narrative?
+“Delay, Deny and Deflect: How Facebook’s Leaders Fought Through Crisis” uses the word “crisis” in the headline, but the “crisis” cited seems imaginary: is there an actual crisis, outside the media narrative?
 Has Facebook seen a fall in monthly, weekly, or daily active users?
 That data would support a crisis narrative, but the best the article can do is, “its pell-mell growth has slowed.”
 Slowing growth makes sense for a company with two billion people using it; all companies eventually reach market saturation.

-To me, the story reads a lot like a media narrative that has very little to do with users’s actual lives; I’ve been reading variations on “Why Facebook sucks” and “Why Facebook is doomed” for a very long time.
-It’s like “Why this is the year of Linux on the desktop,” but for media companies.
+“Delay, Deny and Deflect” reads like a media narrative that has very little to do with users’s actual lives; I’ve been reading variations on “Why Facebook sucks” and “Why Facebook is doomed” for at least a decade, along with predictions of Facebook’s decline.
+These kinds of stories are like “Why this is the year of Linux on the desktop,” but for media companies.

 Don’t get me wrong: I’m barely a Facebook user and I agree with much of the criticism.
-You can argue that Facebook is bad for reasons x, y, z, and I will likely agree—but what I do, individually and anecdotally, is less significant than what users do and want to do.
+You can argue that Facebook is bad for reasons x, y, z, and I will likely nod along—but what I do, individually and anecdotally, is less significant than what users as a whole do and want to do.
 “Revealed preferences” matter: every time someone uses Facebook, that person shows they like Facebook more than not—and find it valuable more than not.

-Aggregate those decisions together, and we see that there is no crisis.
-Facebook continues to grow; if their growth is slowing, it is because virtually everyone with an Internet connection is already on Facebook.
+Aggregate those decisions together, and we see that there is no crisis, because Facebook continues to grow by most metrics; if their growth is slowing, it is because virtually everyone with an Internet connection is already on Facebook.
 I personally think people should read more books and spend less time on Facebook, but I’m a literary boffin type person who would also say the same of television.
 Lots of literary boffin type persons have had the same view of TV since TV came out—you should read more books and watch less TV—but, in the data, people didn’t watch less TV until quite recently, when Facebook started to replace TV.

-So why is the media so vociferously anti-Facebook right now?
-The conventional media sources, including the NYT, don’t want to confront their own role in the 2016 election—the relentless focus on Clinton’s email server was insane.
-What should have been a footnote, at best, instead saw nearly wall-to-wall coverage.
-We don’t want to acknowledge that most people’s epistemological skill is low.
+Why is the media so vociferously anti-Facebook right now?
+The conventional media sources, including the NYT, don’t want to confront their own role in the 2016 election—the relentless focus on Clinton’s email server, for example, was insane.
+That minor story only got the relentless play it did because most big media sources worried about being accused of “bias” and wanted to find a “both sides” narrative.
+What should have been a footnote, at best, instead saw ceaseless wall-to-wall coverage.
+Bias concerns meant media sources felt they had to keep pushing the email server as a story.
+At the same time, we don’t want to acknowledge that most people’s epistemological skill is low.
 Why look at ourselves, when we have this handy scapegoat right… over… there?

 Facebook is a Girardian scapegoat for a media ecosystem that is unable or unwilling to consider its own role in the 2016 fiasco.
 With any media story, there are at least two stories: the story itself and the decision behind working on and publishing and positioning that particular story.
 The second story is very seldom discussed by journalists and media companies themselves, but it’s an important issue in itself.

 In a tweet, Kara Swisher wrote that Zuckerberg is “unkillable, unfireable and untouchable.”
-I disagree: users can fire him whenever they want.
-Swisher had a good retort: “Remember aol.”
-Still, large, mature markets behave differently than small, immature markets: in 1900, there were many car companies.
+I disagree: users can fire him whenever they want, but they haven’t, or haven’t yet.
+Swisher had a good retort: “Remember aol,” although that’s a retort that rebuts her original tweet.
+While she has a point about Facebook conceivably following into senescence, as AOL did, large, mature markets behave differently than small, immature markets: in 1900, there were many car companies.
 By 1950, only a few were left.
-Market size and market age both matter.
-Facebook reportedly has two billion users, a substantial fraction of the entire human population.
-It has survived Google+ and its users have demonstrated that they love
+Market size and market age both matter; as mentioned elsewhere in this post, a substantial fraction of the entire human population uses Facebook.
+Facebook has survived Google+ and its users have demonstrated that they love

 wasting spending time online.
 Maybe current Facebook users will find an alternate way to spend/waste time online (again, I’m not personally a big Facebook user), but if they do, I don’t think it’ll be because of the 5000th media scare story about Facebook.